-TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13218, 11768):

-An HE beamformer initiates an HE non-trigger-based (non-TB) sounding sequence by sending an individually addressed NDP Announcement frame that contains one STA Info field that is addressed to an HE beamformee.An HE beamformer may initiate an HE non-TB sounding sequence with an HE beamformee to solicit SU feedback over full bandwidth (BW).
+TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13218, 11768):An HE non-TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of two frames comprising an individually addressed HE NDP Announcement frame with a single STA Info field followed after SIFS by an HE NDP.
+An HE beamformer that initiates an HE non-TB sounding sequence shall transmit an HE NDP Announcement frame with one and only one STA Info field and the RA field set to the address of the HE beamformee addressed in the STA Info field as the initial frame of the sequence. (#13218, 11768) An HE beamformer may initiate an HE non-TB sounding sequence with an HE beamformee to solicit SU feedback over full bandwidth (BW).

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12513, 13550):

+(#13550, 12513).

+TGax Editor: Change the paragraphs below of this subclause as follows (#CID, 13224):

-An HE beamformer may initiate an HE non-TB sounding sequence with an HE beamformee to solicit a feedback variant over full BW only if the feedback variant is computed based on parameters supported by the HE beamformee; otherwise the HE beamformer shall not solicit a feedback variant over full BW computed based on parameters not supported by the HE beamformee (see 27.6.1a (Sounding sequences and support)).
+An HE beamformer shall not initiate an HE non-TB sounding sequence with an HE NDP Announcement frame that has a Partial BW Info field that indicates less than full bandwidth (see Table 27-AAA).(#13224)

-TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13220, 13224):
+TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13218, 13225, 11768):

-An HE beamformer shall not initiate an HE non-TB sounding sequence to solicit any feedback variant over partial BW from an HE beamformee.

-TGax Editor: Change the paragraphs below of this subclause as follows (#CID 13218, 13225, 11768): An HE beamformer initiates an HE trigger-based (TB) sounding sequence by sending a broadcast NDP Announcement frame that contains two or more STA Info fields, where each STA Info field is addressed to an HE beamformee.An HE beamformer may initiate an HE TB sounding sequence to solicit MU feedback over full BW from an HE beamformee.
+An HE TB sounding sequence is a sounding sequence initiated by an HE beamformer with a burst of three frames comprising a broadcast HE NDP Announcement frame with two or more STA Info fields followed after SIFS by an HE NDP followed after SIFS by a BRP Trigger frame.
+An HE beamformer that initiates an HE TB sounding sequence shall transmit an HE NDP Announcement frame with two or more STA Info fields, with each STA Info field addressed to an HE beamformee, and the RA field set to the broadcast address as the initial frame of the sequence. (#13218, 13225, 11768) An HE beamformer may initiate an HE TB sounding sequence to solicit MU feedback over full BW from an HE beamformee.
 An HE beamformer may initiate an HE TB sounding sequence to solicit a feedback variant only if the feedback variant is computed based on parameters supported by the HE beamformee; otherwise the HE beamformer shall not solicit a feedback variant computed based on parameters not supported by the HE beamformee (see 27.6.2 (Sounding sequences and support)).

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 11768, 12515, 13288):

-The HE beamformer shall initiate an HE sounding sequence by transmitting an HE NDP Announcement frame followed by an HE NDP after a SIFS.
-The HE sounding sequence is a non-TB sounding sequence if the HE NDP Announcement frame is an individually addressed frame; otherwise it is a TB sounding sequence. (#9923)
+An HE beamformer shall transmit an HE NDP a SIFS after the transmitted HE NDP Announcement frame.(#13288).(#11768). (#9923)

 An HE AP shall not send an HE NDP Announcement frame with STA Info fields that are addressed to STAs from two or more BSSs of a multiple BSSID set to a STA unless the STA has set the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.(#3075, #Ed)

-An AP that transmits an HE NDP Announcement frame(#10149) addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the HE NDP Announcement frame(#10149) is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.(#8533)
+An AP that transmits an HE NDP Announcement frame(#10149) addressed to HE STAs shall set the TA field of the frame to the MAC address of the AP, except when dot11MultiBSSIDActivated is true and the HE NDP Announcement frame(#10149) is directed to STAs from at least two different BSSs of the multiple BSSID set, in which case, the AP shall set the TA field of the frame to the transmitted BSSID.
+The TA field of the HE NDP Announcement frame is a bandwidth signaling TA when the HE NDP Announcement frame is sent in a non-HT duplicate PPDU (see 10.7.6.6).(#8533)